Naltox/telegram-node-bot/README.md

 ```

-'inlineMod' method passes inline scope that consists of update object and 'answerInlineQuery' and 'paginatedAnswer' methods prepared for answer that request.
+'inlineMod' method passes inline scope that consists of update object and 'answer' and 'paginatedAnswer' methods prepared for answer that request.
 So this code will be valide too:

 ```js